degreepath/auditor/tests/snapshots/2018-19/major/exercise-science.md

 - take PSYCH 241
 - take PSYCH 247
 - take one course from among STAT 110, STAT 212, or STAT 214

-## Recomended
-For this requirement, you must take ESTH 394, EST 398, and CHEM 121.